James Roday Rodriguez

-James Roday Rodriguez (born James David Rodriguez; April 4, 1976) is an American actor, director, and screenwriter.
-He is best known for portraying Shawn Spencer, a hyper-observant consultant detective and fake psychic, in USA Network series Psych and the subsequent Psych film series, also writing and producing for Psych.
+James Roday Rodriguez (born James David Rodriguez, April 4, 1976), formerly known professionally as James Roday, is an American actor, director, and screenwriter.
+He is best known for portraying Shawn Spencer, a hyper-observant consultant detective and fake psychic, in USA Network series Psych and the subsequent Psych film series.
 He also starred in A Million Little Things which debuted in 2018, playing Javier "Gary" Mendez.

 Early life

 Rodriguez was born in San Antonio, Texas, as James David Rodriguez.
-He attended Taft High School in San Antonio.
-His father, James "Jim" Rodriguez, is of Mexican descent, and his mother, Deborah Collins, is of English, Irish, and Scottish ancestry.
-Rodriguez's father is a retired Air Force master sergeant.
+His father, James "Jim" Rodriguez, a retired Air Force master sergeant, is of Mexican descent.
+His mother, Deborah Collins, has English, Irish, and Scottish ancestry.

-At New York University's Experimental Theatre Wing, Rodriguez studied theatre and earned a bachelor's degree in fine arts.
+He attended Taft High School in San Antonio and studied at NYU TISCH's Experimental Theatre Wing, earning a Bachelor of Fine Arts degree.